Ryan J. Dedmon, M.A.

 In 2002, I started my law enforcement career as a college intern before my hiring as a cadet.
 In 2005, I promoted to a police communications operator and answered 9-1-1 calls for nearly ten years.
 During my service, I had the honor of working with some of the finest men and women in emergency communications in Southern California.

 I had the opportunity to design, develop, implement, and supervise different programs to build relations with the city I served.
 For several years, I taught a class at the department’s Citizen Academy, training citizens how to call 9-1-1 along with other emergency reporting tips.
 I created the Greeting Card Project that allowed the department to send condolence cards to express deepest sympathy to agencies across the nation who lost officers in the line of duty.
 I created the Proclamation Project, a public awards program which honored children who did an extraordinary job calling 9-1-1 to request emergency assistance.
 I coordinated an educational program in which police and fire dispatchers visited local elementary schools and held assemblies to teach children about the 9-1-1 Emergency System.
-I was asked to make regular public presentations for Neighborhood Watch groups throughout the city.
+I made regular public presentations for Neighborhood Watch groups throughout the city.
 I also served on the department’s Social Media Team, responsible for sharing important information with the public through various social media channels.

 In the last year of my employment, I handled two different suicide calls, both by gunshot.
 After the second incident, I had difficulty coping with those calls as they were mentally and emotionally taxing.
 After much thought and consideration, I respectfully and voluntarily resigned my position in November 2013.
 You can read more about my story here: My Story of Survival (Part 1) – Police Suicide Survivors.